Guest post by Steve Rajeckas from Flip Those Books

 Textbooks are special in that they spike in price during so-called “textbook seasons”, which is what the book-selling community calls the period of time before college semesters start when students buy their textbooks.
 To maximize your profit, you’ll want to hold on to your textbooks until the next textbook season comes around.

 This can be a challenge if you use an automated repricing tool to keep your prices competitive.
-The repricer will reprice all of your books, including your textbooks ‒ unless you tell it not to.
+The repricer will reprice your Amazon books, including your textbooks ‒ unless you tell it not to.

 This is where adding a special SKU prefix comes in handy.
 If your repricer is good, you can tell it not to reprice books with SKUs that start with a certain set of characters.